 Lifestyle related chronic diseases such as Type II diabetes, cardiovascular disease and chronic obstructive pulmonary disease (COPD) are pressing issues for our communities and are leading to increased hospitalisations in the region.
 We have some of the highest rates of COPD (2nd highest rate out of the 31 PHNs) and circulatory system disease (6th highest) in Australia.
-In our discussion with Aboriginal and/or Torres Strait Islander health service providers, chronic disease within Aboriginal communities was highlighted as a major issue.
+In our discussion with Aboriginal and Torres Strait Islander health service providers, chronic disease within Aboriginal and Torres Strait Islander communities was highlighted as a major issue.
 High rates of chronic disease are placing a burden on the health of our region and on the health system.

 Limited access to mental health services reported in the rural areas, corresponds to the low numbers of mental health service providers in these areas.
-Community organisations have particularly noted gaps in services for youth mental health and suicide prevention services, and concerned community members report the need for ongoing training of health professionals in suicide prevention.

 More information about this and other population health topics is available on our Resources page.